-The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats all make Kuala Lumpur stand out.
-With that said, like any city, it has its pros and cons for expats who choose to settle there.
+The marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats make Kuala Lumpur stand out.
+That said, like any city, it has its pros and cons for expats who choose to settle here.

-The city is growing by leaps and bounds and shows no sign of slowing anytime soon.
-In a positive sense, this means openness and acceptance toward change and forward-moving progress.
-On the other hand, there are a few obvious growing pains that the city will continue to face.
+The city is growing by leaps and bounds and shows no sign of slowing any time soon.
+On the positive side, this means openness and acceptance toward change and forward-moving progress.
+On the downside, there are a few obvious growing pains that the city will continue to face.

 Accommodation in Kuala Lumpur